 All authors must make an Ethical Approval declaration on their manuscript, stating either:

-a) This work involved the use of client-owned animal(s) only, and followed internationally recognised high standards (‘best practice’) of individual veterinary clinical patient care.
+a) This work involved the use of non-experimental animals only (owned or unowned), and followed internationally recognised high standards (‘best practice’) of individual veterinary clinical patient care.
 Ethical Approval from a committee was not therefore needed.

-b) This study involved the use of experimental animals; or involved the use of client-owned animal(s) outside of established internationally recognised high standards (‘best practice’) of individual veterinary clinical patient care.
+b) This study involved the use of experimental animals; or involved the use of non-experimental animals (owned or unowned) outside of established internationally recognised high standards (‘best practice’) of individual veterinary clinical patient care.
 The study therefore had Ethics Approval from an established committee as stated in the manuscript.
 Examples where this statement might apply include where novel medications, techniques, devices or interventions not urrently part of recognised veterinary practice are used.
 Authors must state in the Materials and Methods the nature of the institutional, national or international ethical review body used.

 d) This work did not involve the use of animals and therefore Ethical Approval was not required.
 Authors may select this option if, for example, the manuscript is solely a clinical review or clinical guidelines using previously published data, and not involving the publication of any novel animal data.

 4.6.2 Informed Consent and Informed Consent for publication

 All material published in JFMS Open Reports must include Informed Consent and meet with the above guidelines.
 All authors must make an Informed Consent declaration on their manuscript, stating either: